-5. LOAN COMMITMENTS AND FINANCIAL GUARANTEES
+5 LOAN COMMITMENTS AND FINANCIAL GUARANTEES

-- 5.1 Although not strictly counted as investments, since no money has exchanged hands yet, loan commitments and financial guarantees carry similar risks to the Council and are included here for completeness. - 5.2 The Council has contractually committed to make up to £1.1m of loans to local businesses should it request it during 2019/20.
+- 5.1 Although not strictly counted as investments, since no money has exchanged hands yet, loan commitments and financial guarantees carry similar risks to the Council and are included here for completeness. - 5.2 The Council has not contractually committed any loans for 2020/21.

-6. PROPORTIONALITY
+6 PROPORTIONALITY

 6.1 The Council plans to become increasingly dependent on profit generating investment activity to achieve a balanced revenue budget.
 Table 4 below shows the extent to which the expenditure planned to meet the service delivery objectives and/or place making role of the Council is dependent on achieving the expected net profit from investments over the lifecycle of the Medium Term Financial Plan.
-Should it fail to achieve the expected net profit, the Council has earmerked reserves available to cover any immediate shortfall in income.
+Should it fail to achieve the expected net profit, the Council has earmarked reserves available to cover any immediate shortfall in income.
 The Executive Head of Regeneration and Property would review the cause of any shortfall and identify any actions needed to ensure the income shortfall is mitigated or remidied.